 Searching the guide: To make it easier to search this guide, each section is proceeded by a #.
 If you need to get to a certain section quickly, hit [Crtl]+[f] to open your browser's "find" option, then type the section number you're looking for, preceded by the # sign.

 The Brewmaster is an avoidance tank, relying primarily on high miss and dodge / parry chances as well as the new mechanic Stagger to minimize incoming physical damage.
-Using his mastery of delicious alcoholic beverages, the brewmaster can avoid enemy attacks as well as make his foes clumsy and liable to hit themselves (in confusion).
+Using his mastery of delicious alcoholic beverages, the Brewmaster can avoid enemy attacks as well as dish out a very healthy amount of damage.
+To be a good Brewmaster is to be precise.
+You have a fairly varied number of tools at your disposal.
+Learning how to use each of them to their maximum effect will allow you to be one of the most potent tanks in the game.
 One of three specialization of the Monk class, the Brewmaster is an excellent choice for a seasoned tanking veteran, someone looking for a very active tanking style, or even just a guy who likes beer.
 And tanking.
+But mostly beer.

 This COULD have been the section where I discuss reforging, but I don't like force-feeding information.
 I feel that if you can understand WHY you do certain things, you'll be a better player because of it.
 While I will be writing down the whole reforge priority and all that, I also want to discuss the stats you will be using as a brewmaster, and WHY you're using them.